 The man who sold me the vegetables was very friendly.

-Choose the correct relative pronoun (who, whose, which, where, when) by clicking on the pronoun, then clicking again on a gap.
+Choose the correct relative pronoun (who, whose, which, where, when) by dragging the pronouns into the gaps.

 Defining relative clauses are great for paraphrasing (explaining what something is).
 Doing this effectively needs to be done to get a higher band for lexical resource (LRA) in speaking.
 If you can explain what something is, even if you don’t know the English word for it, the examiner will notice that the gaps in your vocabulary don’t stop you from communicating effectively.
 See the example below.